Jean84646/WordCounter.Solution/README.md

 * The application will display the counter after processing the sentence.

 ## Examples
-* Check sentence: Let's play.
+* Check sentence: Let's play
 * Check word: game
 * Counter = 0